 The lake, Lac des Auzerels, about 4km from Le Phénix, has a fitness trail, cycling and walking path, and fishing.
-There is also an open air swimming pool in the summer.

 The riding stables in Rabastens offer daily and weekly beginners and advanced courses for 5 years old and up with both horses and ponies.

 There are outdoor tennis courts at Rabastens and Couffouleux and an indoor clay court.